dearkmk/webhook/README.md

 # webhook set up for integration of Jenkins with Gthub
-To integrate Jenkins with Github using webhooks
+To integrate Jenkins with Github using webhook
-This is to test automatic triggering in Jenkins